Senate Democrats Question Vetting Of Cabinet Picks With Slew Of Hearings

 The Senate is set to hold confirmation hearings starting on Tuesday for several of President-elect Trump's Cabinet choices.
 Democrats say majority Republicans are jamming the nominees through — nine of them scheduled just this week — and that several of them haven't yet completed or submitted all of the financial disclosure and ethics paperwork required.

 It's a big challenge since many of the Trump nominees are wealthy business people with complex financial dealings.
-The vetting process is complicated because each committee that holds a hearing for nominations has its own set of rules about the information they require, and each has its own way of making that information public.
+The vetting process is complicated because each committee that holds a hearing for nominations has its own set of rules about the information it requires, and each has its own way of making that information public.

 Senate rules do require nominees to file a "background and financial disclosure statement" before being referred to the full Senate (though not necessarily before committee hearings take place).

 The Senate Foreign Relations Committee will hold its confirmation hearing for Secretary of State nominee Rex Tillerson on Wednesday.
-Tillerson's records are complete regarding an FBI background check, the necessary Office of Government Ethics paper work and his financial disclosure form.
+Tillerson's records are complete regarding an FBI background check, the necessary Office of Government Ethics paperwork and his financial disclosure form.

 Democrats, however, also want Tillerson to submit his income tax records for the past few years, because of how complex the former Exxon CEO's financial dealings have been.
 Republicans are not going along with that.